-Every year in the 2nd week of February I pack my sleigh and set out for a weeklong journey over the mountains from Sweden to reach the openingday of Røros winter fair in Norway.
+Every year in the second week of February I pack my sleigh and set out for a weeklong journey over the mountains from Sweden to reach the openingday of Røros winter fair in Norway.
 In my company I usually have 10-15 horses and 30-40 men and women who travel together.
 It is amazing, truly magical in so many aspects.
 My only regret has been how few people that are able to share the experience with me.
 This blogg is an attempt to give you all a glipse of magic and perhaps one day some of you will feel the urge to set out on a journey of your own...
+(Anette was kind enough to keep the entries of 2012 when I could not join)

 Sunday, February 21, 2010